 And I’ve been setting up some kits, too, so for those of you waiting for the kits for A Thousand Flowers, you’ll want to keep an eye out next week for the announcement on those!

 Hope you have a splendid weekend!

-This article contains affiliate links to Amazon, which means that Needle ‘n Thread receives a small commission on purchases made through those links with no extra cost to you.
+This article contains affiliate links to book sources, which means that Needle ‘n Thread receives a small commission on purchases made through those links with no extra cost to you.
 Thank you!